 A sensory room (also called sensory integration room) is designed to either calm or stimulate a person’s senses.

 In most cases, sensory rooms are created to help reduce sensory stimulation in children who are overly sensitive to such stimulation, like kids with Sensory Processing Disorder (SPD) or Autism Spectrum Disorder (ASD).

-It’s like baby-proofing a room, only this time you’re protecting their mental state instead of their physical state.
+It’s like baby-proofing a room, only in this case you’re protecting their mental instead of physical wellbeing.

-If your child has certain special needs that call for a sensory room, you may feel a bit overwhelmed at first.
-But designing a sensory room for your SEN child doesn’t have to be difficult nor expensive.
+If your child has certain needs that call for a sensory room, you may feel a bit overwhelmed at first.
+But designing a sensory room for your SEN child doesn’t have to be difficult – nor does it have to be expensive.

 You just have to keep a few things in mind when designing the room.
 So let’s have a look at some of those sensory bedroom ideas below.

 1. Pick your colours carefully